Self-employed life insurance

 Life insurance

 Our Life Insurance could pay out a cash sum if you die or are diagnosed with a terminal illness (with a life expectancy of less than 12 months) while covered by the policy.
-And given an employer’s death-in-service benefit will only be in place for the duration of your employment, it can be sensible to take out life insurance whether you’re self-employed or not.
+Given an employer’s death-in-service benefit will only be in place for the duration of your employment, it can be sensible to take out life insurance whether you’re self-employed or not.

 Critical Illness Cover is another form of insurance that can be used for self-employed people, and can be added for an extra cost when you take out Life Insurance or Decreasing Life Insurance.
 If you work for yourself, critical illness cover is an important option to consider.
 It could pay out a cash sum if you’re diagnosed with, or undergo a medical procedure, for one of the specified critical illnesses that we cover during the length of your policy, and you survive 14 days from the diagnosis.